Best Vacuum Cleaner Australia: Top-Rated Buying Guide 2020

 Hoover React Quicklift

 Pet hair cleaning has rarely gotten to such high tech levels before the Hoover REACT hit the market.
 U.S.-based Hoover has here a vacuum that can automatically sense the floor changing and in turn adjust the rotation of the brush bar.
 WindTunnel tech will capture all pet hair.
 Customisation is the name of the game, with the Hoover REACT vacuum easily controllable from your smartphone.
-A sealed filtration system is a cherry on a very tech-savvy cake.

 Dyson Ball DC65 Animal

 Showcasing Dyson founder James Dyson’s famous mobility invention, the “Ballbarrow”, the distinctive shape of this vacuum makes it incredibly agile.
 A self-adjusting head and multiple cyclones create enough airflow.
 Washable HEPA filters and an extendable hose make this a vacuum ideal for pet owners.
-If you can overlook the steep price range, then the excellent mobility and powerful suction of this Dyson vacuum will win the day!

 Here are some things to keep in mind when trying to buy a Quiet Vacuum: